paulsjv/leansheets-node/README.md

 There is also an `exampleConfig.json` that you can build upon.
 You'll need to use a site like https://www.base64encode.org/ to encode your <username>:<password> so that you can Basic Auth into your instance of JIRA.

+After you start the application browse to http://localhost:5000 to have it load.

 If you have any issues please add them the the issues here.